dataprofessor/links/README.md

 Getting your own Streamlit `links page` up and running is really easy, just follow the following steps:
 1. [Click here](https://github.com/dataprofessor/links/generate) to generate a copy of this repository.
 Next, name your new repository to anything you'd like except for `your username`.github.io
-2. Customize the newly generated `links page` by editing the `streamlit_app.py` file:
+2. Customize the contents of the newly generated `links page` by editing the `streamlit_app.py` file:
 ```python
 import streamlit as st
 from st_functions import st_button, load_css